-Jason Grooms enters his first season at Vanderbilt as director of football operations, rekindling a working relationship with Commodore Head Coach Derek Mason that dates back nearly a decade.
+Jason Grooms enters his second season at Vanderbilt as director of football operations, rekindling a working relationship with Commodore Head Coach Derek Mason that dates back nearly a decade.

 In 2013, Grooms was named FootballScoop.com's 2013 Director of Football Operations of the Year for his contributions at Ohio University.